 Remember, the lives many lead are non-wealthy and extremely basic, they can be forgiven for believing that you are rich, as you spend months with little, or no work, touring the world.

 As I said at the beginning of this post, the majority of mine or any other travellers’ Instagram accounts, will portray an idyllic lifestyle full of exploration, wonder and beauty.
 This portrayal is one hundred percent correct, but there are thorns to every rose and backpacking is no different.
 As you venture into places unknown to you, take the occasional negative feeling or experience with the exceptional and you’ll be addicted to long-term travel forever.

-Maybe you’ve had to deal with another not-so-ideal travel reality that I’ve missed?
+Maybe you’ve had to deal with another not-so-ideal long-term travel reality that I’ve missed?
 Let me know in the comments below, and consider signing up for future posts while you’re here.